Madhav1812/madhav1812.github.io/content/project/spike-det/index.md

 tags:
 - all
 - statgen
-title: 'Optimal Detection of the Number of Spikes with Application to Genetic Association Testing'
+title: 'Optimal detection of the number of spikes with application to genetic association testing'
 url_code: ""
 url_pdf: ""
 url_slides: ""